 Calcium is essential for healthy bones and teeth, and the proper functioning of the heart.
 A low intake of calcium has been associated with osteoporosis, which weakens the bones of our body and can lead to fractures.

 Dairy products are the richest source of calcium.
 This includes milk, cheese and yoghurt.
 Yellow-topped milk has extra calcium added.
-A number of non-dairy foods also contain calcium, including fortified soy and rice milks, tofu, sardines, some nuts (such as almonds), sesame seeds, broccoli, and fortified breakfast cereals and juices.
+A number of non-dairy foods also contain calcium, calcium-set tofu, sardines, some nuts (such as almonds), sesame seeds, broccoli, and fortified breakfast cereals and juices.
+Several plant-based milks are fortified with calcium e.g., soy milk, and almond milk.
+Read the label to check that it is fortified with calcium (as not all are).

 Foods such as spinach, rhubarb, beans, seeds, nuts and whole grains also contain calcium but also contain oxalic or phytic acid which reduces the amount of calcium that can be used by the body.